-From the time we are infants to the time we become elderly, we need vitamin D for a healthy skeleton.
-Some research indicates that Vitamin D may be very important in maintaining healthy vessels, too.
+From the time we are infants to the time we are elderly, we need vitamin D for a healthy skeleton.
+Some research indicates that Vitamin D may be very important in maintaining healthy vessels, and other bodily systems also need vitamin D, such as the renal system (kidneys).

-In our Wisconsin climate—our high latitude, it is difficult to get enough vitamin D from sun exposure.
+In northern climates at a higher latitude, it is difficult to get enough vitamin D from sun exposure.
 We are also often advised to use sunscreen, and this blocks Vitamin D absorption through the skin.
 People with dark skin absorb less Vitamin D than those with fair skin.

 It is difficult to get Vitamin D from foods, although fatty fish and eggs do contain some.
 Some foods are fortified with Vitamin D, such as milk, but many people do not drink much milk.